SamLiyan/BIOL-7800/README.md

 after the checksums are recorded — those three lines exist for record-keeping of exactly what was downloaded, not for later verification.

-### Reproducibility Notes
-- `fastq-dump` is deterministic, so re-running the pipeline downloads the same read data every time.
-- SKESA and Prokka are run multi-threaded (`--cores 8` / `--cpus 8`) in
-  this configuration for speed.
-This is mostly deterministic, but running multi-threaded can occasionally change the exact ordering of contigs SKESA outputs (not their content).
-Running single-threaded (`--cores 1`, `--cpus 1`) removes this variability at the cost of a longer runtime.
-- Prokka stamps its `.gbk`/`.sqn` output files with the current run date (visible in the log as a `tbl2asn` date correction step).
-This means those specific files would not be byte-identical between runs even on the same machine, although the predicted gene content is the same.
-This pipeline avoids that issue entirely by deleting those date-stamped files (`.gbk`, `.sqn`, along with the other raw Prokka intermediates) at the end of the run, so only the stable `.gff`, `.txt`, `.faa`, and `.tsv` files are kept.

 ## Folder Layout
 ```